DeaconDesperado/mandos/README.md

 with the original MongoDB Drivers.

-Think of mandos as an interface that will allow you to attach instance methods directly to the objects you save in your mongo collections.
+Think of mandos as an interface that will allow you to attach instance methods directly to the objects you save in your mongo collections, without having to relearn any new methods that differ from the Mongo driver.

 ## Getting started

 In order to start attaching methods to your Mongo objects, all you need to do is define an application model that will contain the methods and link it to a collection using the `$config` property.

-The `$config` property of your new model should be an associative array defining the collection name that will contain the instances as well as any indexes that will be ensured on the collection.
+The `$config` property of your new model should be an associative array defining the collection name as well as any indexes that will be ensured on the collection.
 The keys are as follows.

 + `collection_name` Use this to set the name of the collection in MongoDB that will contain all your instances.
 If you do not define this key, the interface will attempt to pluralize your classname and use this as the collection name.